Skip to main content

 2.2 Supported Equipment

 Players must compete using an official Nintendo Switch system in all PlayVS games.
-PC or laptop and tablet use are not permitted.
+PC, laptop, and tablet use are not permitted.
 Any team found in violation of this rule will receive a forfeit for all matches in which PCs, laptops, or tablets were used.

 2.3 Internet Connection & Latency